 *Updated 10/15/2022 to include Linux Studio Plugins.

-When I first really got started recording instruments, I began hearing about something called IR’s and had to dig to find out what they were.
+When I took a serious interest in recording instruments, I began hearing about something called IR’s and had to dig to find out what they were.
 I was a late bloomer it seems.

 IR stands for Impulse Response.
 Essentially an IR is a recording of a sound (like a guitar) played though a speaker (cabinet) in a environment (ie: studio live room) through a specific microphone.
 The final recorded file is just a wav or an aif with wav being much more common.